albertllousas/dependency-inversion-principle-explained/readme.md

 ### benefits

+- The most important benefit of this pattern is that we can achieve loosely coupled architectures.
+- It enables the core of our software, the important stuff, to endure and survive the frequent changes in the more volatile lower level modules, like databases, schemas or frameworks.
+- It protects us from a ripple effect from changes inside low level modules.
 - Independent of any external influence: Your business rules, your domain simply won’t know anything at all about the outside world.
-It will be easy to swap any dependency and you can use dependencies as a tools.
+It will be easy to swap any dependency withouth
-	- Independent of UI
-	- Independent of databases
-	- Independent of libraries
-	- Independent of frameworks

-- Loose coupling between layers
-- Testable: Your core can be tested without the UI, Database or framework
+- Testability: Your core can be tested without the UI, Database or framework It is however not an easy principle to apply.
+It requires thought and discipline to apply it correctly and consistently.
+But the benefits far outweighs the effort required.

 ### drawbacks

-There are not many drawbacks on this pattern, the problem is how people apply it:
+There are not many drawbacks on this pattern:

 - Overcomplicating/overengineering: People tend to create complicated architectures on top of that but the pattern is really simple and powerful.
 - Misunderstanding: People misunderstand the pattern, and they just create abstractions for any component.
 Decoupling for the sake of decoupling doesn't make sense.